 Oahu’s North Shore is world-renowned as one of the most relaxed and adventurous places in the world.
-From surfing to shopping there seems to be something for everyone in this tropical paradise.
+From surfing to shopping there are tons of amazing things to do in this tropical paradise.
 It’s notoriety has jumped in recent decades as the North Shore has appeared in numerous entertainment pieces.
 What was once a relatively unknown plot of beach has become one of Hawaii’s hot spots for tourism.

 We planned a trip to the North Shore unsure if it was worth all of the hype, and were not disappointed.